Loving Kindness Meditation for Challenging Times

 More Help Dealing With Anxiety and Stress

-Through decades of helping clients deal with anxiety and stress (and overcoming my own anxiety), I've created many self-help books and recordings for anxiety and stress relief.
+Through decades of helping clients deal with anxiety and stress (and overcoming my own anxiety), I've created many self-help books and meditation recordings for anxiety and stress relief.

 - Ann Silvers